cgeo/cgeo.github.io/README.md

 The site is available at `http://localhost:4000`.

-As there might be changes in the dependencies and development in Jerkyll you should run `bundle update` once a while to update everything.
+As there might be changes in the dependencies and development in Jekyll you should run `bundle update` once in a while to update everything.